-I am grateful to the Reviewer for his/her careful reading of the manuscript and the helpful suggestions.
-I wish to acknowledge the Premium Postdoctoral Grant of the Hungarian Academy of Sciences hosted by the Logic Department of the Loránd Eötvös University.
+I am grateful to the reviewer for his/her careful reading of the manuscript and the helpful suggestions.
+I wish to acknowledge the Premium Postdoctoral Grant of the Hungarian Academy of Sciences hosted by the Logic Department of Eötvös Loránd University.